openvinotoolkit/training_extensions/docs/source/guide/explanation/additional_features/auto_configuration.rst

 To simplify the process of setting ``num_workers`` manually, this feature automatically determines the optimal value based on the current hardware status.

-To enable this feature, use the following command:
+To use this feature, add the following parameter:

 .. code-block::